hailiang-wang/gmail-desktop/README.md

 We doubt this will ever change, so we are required to override the Electron default user agent with a supported user agent in order to sign in successfully.

-Gmail Desktop offers to attempt to automatically fix the user agent when the issue above occurs:
+Evernote Desktop offers to attempt to automatically fix the user agent when the issue above occurs:

 <div align="center">
   <img src="media/sign-in-fix-dialog.png" width="535">
 </div>

-Clicking on `Yes` will set a [custom user agent (based on Firefox)](https://github.com/timche/gmail-desktop/blob/main/src/user-agents.json) in the app config and Gmail Desktop will be restarted.
+Clicking on `Yes` will set a [custom user agent (based on Firefox)](https://github.com/timche/gmail-desktop/blob/main/src/user-agents.json) in the app config and Evernote Desktop will be restarted.

-In case the custom user agent isn't working anymore, you'll be offered to let Gmail Desktop to attempt to fix it again or trigger it manually at `Settings` → `Advanced` → `User Agent` → `Attempt User Agent Fix`.
+In case the custom user agent isn't working anymore, you'll be offered to let Evernote Desktop to attempt to fix it again or trigger it manually at `Settings` → `Advanced` → `User Agent` → `Attempt User Agent Fix`.

 If the automatic user agent fix isn't working at all or you want to set your own custom user agent, you are able to do that at `Settings` → `Advanced` → `User Agent` → `Set Custom User Agent`, which opens the app config in your editor.